 The IoT-driven inventory management system is the answer to such troubles because the software leverages the capabilities of IoT.
 The deployment of this software will empower the bottom line of the warehouse or the working staff, who are accountable for the inventory management role.

-Problems arrive when this product becomes outdated and crosses the expiration date.
+Problems arise when this product becomes outdated and crosses the expiration date.
 If not detected sooner, this obsolete material will continue to accumulate over time.

 If there is no good tracking system in place, the administrator is more likely to end up purchasing more inventory items, which is supposed to contribute to the accumulation of obsolete material in the warehouse.